The state of the profession

 - Lack of recognition and professional respect

 Responding managers and field personnel expressed diverse views about the effectiveness of employee assistance programs (EAPs).
-In this year’s survey, 35% of managers or chiefs agree or strongly agree with the statement that, “my organization’s employee assistance program (EAP) staff understand the work of EMS providers.”
+In this year’s survey, 35% of managers or chiefs agree or strongly agree with the statement that, “my organization’s employee assistance program (EAP) staff understands the work of EMS providers.”
 In contrast, 48% of field supervisors disagree or strongly disagree with the same statement.
 A number of respondents commented on the reluctance to use EAPs, the perception of a lack of confidentiality, the lack of EAP staff knowledge about EMS, and the shortterm nature of EAP program services.

 Fatigue management is another area in which there is a striking difference in responses between management and field personnel.
 Over half (52%) of managers agree or strongly agree with the statement “my organization is taking steps to address clinician fatigue,” while 56% of field providers disagree or strongly disagree with the statement.
 Looking across agencies, the percent of all respondents that agree or strongly agree their organization is addressing clinician fatigue has declined from 40% in 2018 to 31% in 2020.
 EMS organizations may find it helpful to begin to measure this dynamic internally and begin a dialogue discerning the underlying difference in perceptions to better address provider’s concerns.